 You are taken to the ward for the sedative medication to wear off.

-The small band that was applied to your wrist is deflated every 15minutes and then removed.
+The small band that was applied to your wrist is deflated every 15 minutes and then removed.
 A small plaster is applied to the tiny pinhole through which the doctor worked.
-There are no stitches of cuts.
+There are no stitches or cuts!

-Once you are awake and comfortable you can go home.
+Once you are awake, comfortable and have had some lunch you can go home.

 Do I Need To Stay Over Night?